 NYU Langone offers support services to help people with PTSD cope as their symptoms subside.

-The Military Family Clinic opened in 2012.
+The Military Family Center opened in 2012.
 Its specialists have assessed more than 600 active duty service members, veterans, and family members.
 NYU Langone clinicians have treated nearly 400 people in the New York City area.

 NYU Langone mental heath professionals work with spouses, children, siblings, parents, and grandparents.
 Family members may come for treatment even if their loved one doesn’t wish to seek help.